 (1) The Board of Directors is determined to sustainably create added value and security for the business in accordance with the good corporate governance principles.
-To this end, the Risk Management Committee is established at the level of the Board of Directors to establish risk management policy and to implement an efficient risk management system in order to control the key risks of the Company at the acceptable level.
+To this end, the Risk Management Committee is established at the level of the Board of Directors to establish the Company's risk management policy, risk appetite, and the corporate risk management framework while providing suggestions regarding the risk management as well as implementing an efficient risk management system in order to control the key risks of the Company at the acceptable level.
 (2) The Board of Directors ensures corporate-wide compliance with the risk management framework, advises on the management of key risks, reviews risk management reports and monitors key risks in order to ensure that the management of such risks is sufficient and appropriate.

-5.3 Internal Control and Audit Systems
+5.3 Internal Control and Internal Audit Systems

 - (1) The Board of Directors realizes the significance of the internal control system and has arranged for its implementation in order to provide reasonable assurance of operational efficiency, financial report credibility and compliance with regulations and policies, as well as anti-corruption guidelines.
 The Internal Audit Function is set up with independence in their discharge of duties.
-They are responsible for the sufficiency and efficiency of the internal control system for the various activities of the Company and report to the Audit Committee and the Board of Directors respectively. - (2) The Board of Directors annually reviews the suitability and adequacy of all five components of the internal control system: Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring.
+They are responsible for reviewing the sufficiency of the internal control system for the various activities of the Company in order to report to the Audit Committee and the Board of Directors respectively. - (2) The Board of Directors annually reviews the suitability and adequacy of all five components of the internal control system: Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring.
 This is to ensure achievement of the Company's objectives and goals; and to consistently improve the internal control system. - (3) The Board of Directors provides for an official and transparent system through which the relationship between external and internal auditors can be maintained.
-The Audit Committee shall adequately support the Board of Directors' duty and responsibility in auditing the operations of the Company and its subsidiaries.
+In this regard, the Audit Committee is required to support the Board of Directors' duty and responsibility in auditing the operations of the Company and its subsidiaries.
 Also, the Audit Committee shall fairly and independently provide opinions on internal control and risk management systems.

-- (4) The auditor must confirm his / her independence to the Audit Committee annually, as well as report to them on the procedures used at his / her audit office, in order to provide assurance of his / her independence. - (5) The auditor has the right to review reports or other financial reports issued by the Board of Directors in conjunction with the financial statements he / she has reviewed.
+- (4) The auditor must confirm his / her independence to the Audit Committee annually, as well as report to them on the procedures used at his / her audit office.
+The auditor must also present the Non-Assurance Service (NAS) to the Audit Committee for approval before starting the service.
+This is to provide assurance of his / her independence. - (5) The auditor has the right to review reports or other financial reports issued by the Board of Directors in conjunction with the financial statements he / she has reviewed.
 He / she has the right to report any anomaly in the report which does not correspond with the financial statements he / she has reviewed. - (6) The audit fee and other fees paid to the auditor are disclosed in Form 56-1 One Report in order to enhance the transparency and the independence of the auditor.